- Search Resources

 What is an instruction session like?

 Instruction sessions are customized to your course: we ask for a copy of your assignment before the session and tailor our instruction to meet your requirements.
 During the session, we demonstrate electronic resources and then allow students to research their topics at individual workstations.
-Students are provided with bibliographies and tip sheets during the session that explain how to search relevant resources.
 Most importantly, we introduce ourselves so that students can later schedule research consultations for more help.
 We can also design course related web pages for distance students.

 When can I schedule instruction?